We spoke to three industry veterans in sales and customer service to get their take on handling objections in sales and overcoming objections.

 The list is endless!

-Once you’ve handled one objection, why not ask, “is there anything else you’re concerned about?”
+Once you’ve handled one sales objection, why not ask: “Is there anything else you’re concerned about?”
 99% of the time the client will tell you.

-Or they may need more information about who you are and why you are the person to deliver this service for them.
+So, alongside our success stories, the customer may also need more information about who you are and why you are the person to deliver this service for them.

 - Your product’s ability to solve their problems